andersonbrito/andersonbrito.github.io/_pages/Research.md

   - image_path: /assets/images/genomics.png
     title: "Genomics"
     alt: "Genomics"
-#    excerpt: 'As the sequencing costs drop, the amount of data a sequecing project produces requires a combination of multiple approaches to provide meaning to the fragments of DNA/RNA produced.
+    excerpt: "As the sequencing costs drop, the amount of data a sequecing project produces requires a combination of multiple approaches to provide meaning to the fragments of DNA/RNA produced.
 Among such approaches there are sequence aligment and assembly, comparative genomics, annotation and data visualization.
 Throughout my MSc research I was in charge of a high-throughput sequencing project generating 17 distinct genomes of a large dsDNA virus species (baculovirus, ~130,000 bp).
-I carried out the experimental work, and more importantly, performed the genome assembly, annotation and further analysis.'
+I carried out the experimental work, and more importantly, performed the genome assembly, annotation and further analysis."
 #    url: "/_pages/Publications/"
 #    btn_label: "Read More"
 #    btn_class: "btn--inverse"